harness/developer-hub/kb/continuous-integration/harness-cloud-faqs.md

 A global employment solutions company improved their build times by 3x after moving from GitHub-based runners to Harness Cloud.

 **Jenkins**
 Qrvey accelerated their builds by 8x and reduced their build times from 90 minutes to 12 minutes.
-They also freed by a couple of developer’s time that was spent on maintaining self-managed infrastructure before moving to Harness. ([link to case study](https://www.harness.io/case-studies/qrvey-saves-hours-on-build-time-leading-to-happy-engineers))
+They also freed a couple of developers’ time that was spent on maintaining self-managed infrastructure before moving to Harness. ([link to case study](https://www.harness.io/case-studies/qrvey-saves-hours-on-build-time-leading-to-happy-engineers))

 ## **Overview**